 Managing money for your family can seem overwhelming.
 The prices of groceries, clothing, seemingly everything continues to rise.
 Learning how to save money and teach your kids great financial habits can help reduce the stress that rising bills may cause.
 Whether you’re looking for tips for yourself as the head of the house or ways to help your kids learn from your mistakes and successes, you’re not alone.
-This guide about kids and money will help you build a strong foundation for your family and teach your kids smart and healthy ways to think money.
+This guide to kids and money management will help you build a strong foundation for your family and teach your kids smart and healthy ways to think about money.

 Family Money Tips